lucasprag/lucasprag/_posts/2018-08-04-my-editor-journey-sublime-vim-emacs-vscode.md

 Wait what?
 Only one contributor on the vim repository?
 How only one person could have done that?
 Checking the pull request list I saw that the author applies changes from other people as it was his changes.
 Ok, I didn't liked that, so I changed to neovim which gives credit for people when they contribute.

 UPDATE: I agree that my survey is too shallow.
-My see [this comment](https://dev.to/heast/comment/4gk4).
+See [this comment](https://dev.to/heast/comment/4gk4).
 But I still don't like that.

 ## nvim + tmux
 At that time people was talking about {% raw %}`tmux`{% endraw %} which is a terminal multiplexer so you could split your terminal and have tabs and customize everything from shortcuts to how tmux looks like for example adding useful info to your status bar.
 I tried and I liked.
 Since I was using nvim in the terminal it worked very well and I even found some plugins to integrate them smoothly.
 Here is how it looks like: